 - Regular workouts

 - Continue to preserve family memories.
 This is actually a three part resolution:

-- Preserve family memories through portraits and snapshots.
+- Continue to preserve family memories through portraits and snapshots.

 - Continue making yearly books for my grandchildren of lifestyle pictures of them

-- Expand my photography business through more travel and regular picture taking.
+- Expand my photography blogs through more travel and regular picture taking.

-This year my husband and I did a 172 mile bike ride on the Erie Canal bike trail in New York State.
+This past year my husband finished biking the Erie Canal bike trail in New York State – a total of 400 miles.
+We broke the trip into two separate trips due to logistics.
+There was a gap in between the trips due to Covid and not wanting to stay in hotels at the peak of Covid, but we did complete the entire trail.
 It had been a goal of ours and was one of the best vacations ever.
 We hope to do more long bike trail rides this year.
-You can read about our trip here.
+You can read about our trip here and here.

 Continue to preserve family memories through portraits and snapshots

 It’s common to get into cell phone pictures.
-First, it is easy and generally your phone is always with you.
+It’s easy and generally your phone is always with you.
 But taking pictures with a camera allows you to print them in a larger size.
-Printing your pictures is important. t’s very important to preserve that family history.
+Printing your pictures is important.
+It’s very important to preserve that family history.
 All photographs, landscape, lifestyle or portraits should evoke a feeling.
-While I’m a landscape and travel photographer, it is important to me to document your family memories.
+While I’m a landscape and travel photographer, it is important to me to document family memories.